shaik1002/biggitlabbomb/doc/user/analytics/value_streams_dashboard.md

 After you have set up the project, set up the configuration file:

-1. On the left sidebar, select **Search or go to** and find the project you selected in the previous step.
+1. On the left sidebar, select **Search or go to** and find your project.
 1. In the default branch, create the configuration file: `.gitlab/analytics/dashboards/value_streams/value_streams.yaml`.
 1. In the `value_streams.yaml` configuration file, fill in the configuration options: